screencastmint/mhack/README.md

  - **:open** => Open webpage, folder, file... with @techno

-To see Actions of a specific technology :
+To check Actions of a specific technology :

     > mhack @techno :help